jameshughes89/cs101/site/topics/intro/intro.rst

 * Yes
 * Section 11 is taught by Dr. Hughes
-* Section 12 is taught by Dr. Delamer
+* Section 12 is also taught by Dr. Hughes

+* The reason for two sections is to accommodate more students' timetables

 How Will This Class Work?